LandSharkFive/CalcOne/README.md

 # Command-Line Calculator

 This project contains a command-line calculator.
 The calculator has one register and five memory cells.
 It supports about eighty different operators, including add, subtract, multiply and divide.
 Each operation is printed to the screen.
 Enter the numbers directly into the Number fields.
-Use Copy and Paste (Ctrl-C and Shift-Insert) to insert numbers into the Number fields.
-Use memory cells (M1 - M5) in the Number fields.
+Use Copy and Paste (Ctrl-C and Shift-Insert) to insert numbers into the Number fields as needed.
+Use memory cells (M1 - M5) in the Number fields as needed.

 ## Install and Build

 The is a C# Console-Mode Project.
-Use Visual Studio 2022 and above to compile.
+Open with Visual Studio 2022 and above to compile.

 ## Description: